-Minimize the use of physical isolation for each separate team or application deployment.
-Instead, use logical isolation, as discussed in the previous section.
+Minimize the use of physical isolation for each separate team or application deployment and use logical isolation instead.

 Physically separating AKS clusters is a common approach to cluster isolation.
 In this isolation model, teams or workloads are assigned their own AKS cluster.
 While physical isolation might look like the easiest way to isolate workloads or teams, it adds management and financial overhead.
-Now, you must maintain these multiple clusters and individually provide access and assign permissions.
-You'll also be billed for each the individual node.
+With physically isolated clusters, you must maintain multiple clusters and individually provide access and assign permissions.
+You're also billed for each individual node.

-Physically separate clusters usually have a low pod density.
+Physically isolated clusters usually have a low pod density.
 Since each team or workload has their own AKS cluster, the cluster is often over-provisioned with compute resources.
-Often, a small number of pods are scheduled on those nodes.
+Often, a few pods are scheduled on those nodes.
 Unclaimed node capacity can't be used for applications or services in development by other teams.
-These excess resources contribute to the additional costs in physically separate clusters.
+These excess resources contribute to the extra costs in physically isolated clusters.

 This article focused on cluster isolation.
-For more information about cluster operations in AKS, see the following best practices:
+For more information about cluster operations in AKS, see the following best practice articles: